how would you prepare ethyl acetate

 - Advantages:

-- Can be performed using a variety of feedstocks.
+- Can be performed using various feedstocks.

 - Often utilizes lower temperatures than esterification.